"The boundaries which divide Life from Death are at best shadowy and vague. Who shall say where the one ends, and where the other begins?"

 "My gold tooth!" said another.

 "No, no, no!" screamed Clarence.
 "I don't have it anymore!
-It's all gone, it's spent!
+It's all gone!
 And what were you going to do with it anyway?
 What good does it do you now?"

-"That doesn't matter," said Widow Waitly.
+"That doesn't matter," said Widow Whatley.
 "They were ours, and you stole them.
-You're a thief, Archibald Clarence!
-Thief, thief, thief!"
-They tore his coat with grasping hands.
+You’re worse than a thief, Archibald Clarence."
+They tore at him, ripping his coat with grasping hands.

 "It's too late for that," said the judge, pulling Clarence up with a moldering hand.
-"You'll have to pay your dues, now."
+"You'll have to pay your dues."

 Clarence trembled.
 "What are you going to do?"

-Shane put his shovel down and pried open the coffin lid.
-A sour smell greeted him, and he saw the old man, withered away to bones but with the watch chain still in his hand.
+Shane put his shovel down and pried open the coffin.
+A sour smell greeted him.
+It was a cold night and the ground had been hard, but he was glad for the work he’d put in when he saw the watch chain still glittering in a skeletal hand.
 He reached for it.

 "Wait," said a voice.
 Shane looked up.